nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 ```
 stringtie -e -B -p 1 -G stringtie_merged.gtf -o ./ballgown/ERR188044/ERR188044_chrX.gtf ERR188044_chrX.bam
 ```
-## Run the pipeline to this point on all the samples
+## Submit a job to run the pipeline to this point on all the samples
 This part is done on the compute nodes, where we can request multiple cores to run more threads.
 Start by looking at the submission script to see how the commands we've run so far can be run on the compute nodes.
 Use msub to submit the job to run the pipeline on all samples on the compute nodes:
 ```
 more RNAseq_workshop_submit.sh
 msub RNAseq_workshop_submit.sh
 ```
+## Analysis performed in RStudio
 ### VISUALIZATION
 Go to: https://rstudio.questanalytics.northwestern.edu/auth-sign-in and login with your Quest credentials.
 Once RStudio has started up, type:
 ```